pre-commit/pre-commit.com/sections/new-hooks.md

 ### python

+Use [virtualenv] and pip to create the enivronment to install the hook.

 The hook repository must be installable via `pip install .` (usually by either `setup.py` or `pyproject.toml`).
 The installed package will provide an executable that will match the [`entry`](#hooks-entry) – usually through `console_scripts` or